 Because this was the place where Aad Sri Guru Granth Sahib was first edited by Sri Guru Arjan Dev Ji, Hukam taken here has become of supreme value to the entire Sikh Congregation.
 However, Hukamnama is what is passed to a Sikh from any Sarup of Sri Guru Granth Sahib, whatever Gurudwara Sahib he is attending at that time.

 We are posting ‘Daily Hukamnama’ from Sachkhand Sri Harmandir Sahib, Sri Darbar Sahib Golden Temple complex of Sri Amritsar Sahib regularly.

 You can read Hukamnama in three languages Gurmukhi, English, Hindi with Translations and Transliterations.
 We include a beautifully designed Gurbani Wallpaper written Mukhwak on it, Hukamnama PDF to Download released by SGPC, Amritsar.

 Hukamnama ArchiveDarbar Sahib, Golden Temple, Amritsar

-Not only letters issued by the prominent Sikhs on behalf of the Guru and by the members of Guru family but also the ones issued by Banda, Mata Sundari and Mata Sahib Devi after the demise of Guru Gobind Singh are there.
-Even the edicts issued on behalf of the Khalsa and also by the Takhats are categorised as hukamnamas.
+Not only letters issued by the prominent Sikhs on behalf of the Guru and by the members of the Guru family but also the ones issued by Banda, Mata Sundari, and Mata Sahib Devi after the demise of Guru Gobind Singh are there.
+Even the edicts issued on behalf of the Khalsa and also by the Takhats are categorized as hukamnamas.